Hofls/useful-info/ideas-strategies-concepts/programming-principles.md

 * `Chaos engineering` - causing failure of system components in production, in order to build resilent system:
   	* `Chaos Monkey` - shuts down random servers
   	* `Latency Monkey` - introduces communication delays
+* `A/B testing` - testing a subject's response to variant A against variant B, and determining which of the two variants is more effective
+* `Smoke test` - preliminary testing to reveal obvious failures
 *
     *
     *